 Installing applications in Ubuntu and Linux Mint

 Perhaps you're accustomed to installing Windows applications by "simply" manually downloading the installer of an application that you fancy, from some website.
-In Ubuntu this works differently and even easier.
+In Ubuntu and Linux Mint this works differently and even easier.
 You don't download anything manually from a website anymore.

-Instead, you install only from the software repositories of Ubuntu itself.
+Instead, you install only from the software repositories ("software store") of Ubuntu or Mint itself.
 A lot easier, because you don't have to spend time searching.
 No more manual downloads!

-The updates from Ubuntu apply not only to Ubuntu itself, but also to all software that has been installed from the repositories!
+The updates from Ubuntu and Linux Mint apply not only to Ubuntu/Linux Mint itself, but also to all software that has been installed from the repositories!

 Installing software is also possible by installing manually, like in Windows.
-This third way bypasses the inherent security of the repositories and is therefore discouraged.
+This fourth way bypasses the inherent security of the repositories and is therefore discouraged.

 Establish internet connection.

 Ubuntu: in the side panel, click on Ubuntu Software Center (the shopping bag).

 In the Search box, type the name of the application you want, for example synaptic if you want to install the versatile lightweight installer Synaptic.
 Or a descriptive term, like installer.

 The search begins automatically, don't press Enter.

-d.
-Click on Synaptic Package Manager and press the arrow button.
-Then click Install.
+Click on Synaptic Package Manager and click Install.

-e.
 That's it!
-Synaptic will be downloaded and installed automatically.
-A menu item for Synaptic will be added automatically as well.
+The new application will be downloaded and installed automatically.
+A menu item for it, will be added automatically as well.